aspotic/aspotic.github.io/_source/content/about.md

 ---
 Hi!
 I'm Adam and I hope you can get some value out of the collection of information I'm building here.
 I'm currently a Senior Software Development Engineer in Test with Workiva during the day and during the evenings I'm learning about a variety of subjects, relaxing, or honing some kind of skill.
-I would like to keep primarily focused on software development, but since this is the About section, I'll list the other things that might come up every once in a while.
-I've also included below a timeline of my experience with development.
+I would like to keep primarily focused on software development, but photography and cooking are going to show up a lot too.

-#### Subjects
+#### Interests
 * Yoga/Somatics ☋ Running ☊ Biking ☋ Health
 * Software Development ☊ Electronics
 * Minecraft ☋ Drumming
 * Photography ☊ Travel
 * Finance ☋ Psychology
+* New Experiences
 * Tea ☊ Coffee

 #### Timeline